anujbansal16/Terminal-File-Explorer/README.md

 * **Copy**- User can copy multiple files,folders(recursively), given the file names,folder names and destination directory path.

 	* Absolute path starts from / or ~
-	* Relative path starts from directoryName (not ./DirectoryName)
+	* Relative path starts from directoryName/FileName (not ./DirectoryName)

 Syntax